-I started when I was 14-year-old recording local bands in my parents’ garage, playing shows and engaging with my local music scene.
-I used to listen to a lot of 90’s punk rock and early 00’s pop punk and that drove my will to play, compose, record and release the music I was putting together with other musicians alike.
-These experiences helped to shape the way I look at my place in the music industry and gave me the empirical knowledge to keep going.
-As my teenage years went by, I became more and more aware that I wanted to invest in music, both my own and others’.
+It started when I was 14, I was recording local bands in my parents’ garage, trying to play shows and engaging with the local music scene.
+I used to listen to a lot of 90s punk rock and early 00s pop punk and that sparked a lot of my will to play, compose, record and release the music I was putting together with other musicians.
+These experiences were essencial to shape the way I look at my place in music and gave me the empirical knowledge to keep going.
+As I grew, I became more and more aware that I wanted to invest in music, both my own and others’.

-Production, arranging and engineering make me feel accomplished in the way I can impact other peoples’ art and every day I work hard so as to make enough to live from it.
-Working alongside artists to get their music, movie or play to sound just like they envisaged it fulfills me and gives me a fresh perspective when approaching my own music.
-To make music happen consistently while bringing joy to the viewer/listener, that’s what sums up my lifelong goal.
+Producing, composing and engineering make me feel grateful.
+Working alongside people to get their music, movie or play to sound just like they envisaged it fulfills me and gives me a fresh perspective when approaching my own endeavours.